 Robert A. Daum

 Robert A. Daum is Advisor in the Office of Vice President, Students, UBC and Project Lead for UBC Transcultural Leaders.
-He is a Faculty Associate of UBC's Institute for Gender, Race, Sexuality, and Social Justice, a Faculty Member of UBC's Green College Common Room, a member of the inaugural Board of Directors of Reconciliation Canada, co-convenor of the Intercultural & Civic Engagement Strategy Group for the City of Vancouver's Local Immigration Partnership initiative, and a research collaborator in inter-university initiatives focused on transcultural dialogue theory and practice.
+He is a Faculty Associate of UBC's Institute for Gender, Race, Sexuality, and Social Justice, a Faculty Member of UBC's Green College Common Room, a member of the inaugural Board of Directors of Reconciliation Canada, a member of the Board of Directors for The Laurier Institution, co-convenor of the Intercultural & Civic Engagement Strategy Group for the City of Vancouver's Local Immigration Partnership initiative, and a research collaborator in inter-university initiatives focused on transcultural dialogue theory and practice.

 Robert completed his B.A. magna cum laude in Political Science at Tufts University and his rabbinical studies at Hebrew Union College-Jewish Institute of Religion (HUC-JIR) in New York, where he also completed his M.A. in Hebrew Literature.
 He earned a Ph.D. in Near Eastern Studies at the University of California, Berkeley.
 His publications include critical studies of Jewish culture, philosophy, rhetoric, and religious literature. http://ca.linkedin.com/pub/robert-daum.